1952 FA Cup final: Match summary

-Arsenal played Newcastle United with several recovering players rushed back into the first team; Walley Barnes was taken off injured with a twisted knee after 35 minutes (no substitutes were allowed then), and ten-man Arsenal suffered further injuries to Holton, Roper and Daniel, so that by the end of the match they had only seven fit players on the pitch; with the numerical advantage in their favour, Newcastle won 1–0 with a goal from George Robledo.
-The goal scored by Robledo was drawn by a young John Lennon, who included it in the artwork of his album Walls and Bridges in 1974.
+Arsenal played the match with several players recovering from injuries who were rushed back into the side.
+After 35 minutes Walley Barnes, the team's right-back, was taken off injured with a twisted knee.
+At the time no substitutes were allowed, and ten-man Arsenal suffered further injuries to Cliff Holton, Don Roper and Ray Daniel, so that by the end of the match they had only seven fit players on the pitch.
+With the numerical advantage in their favour Newcastle won 1–0 with a goal from George Robledo.
+The goal was drawn by a young John Lennon, who included it in the artwork of his album Walls and Bridges in 1974.

 Broadcasting

-Despite late efforts to overturn the decision by a minority of its members, The FA Council banned the BBC from televising the game, leaving those who could not attend, with only updates on the first half on BBC radio before the second half was described live to listeners.
-To date this remains the last cup final not to be broadcast live on television, although the game was filmed by newsreel for showing that evening in cinemas.
+Despite late efforts to overturn the decision by a minority of its members, The FA Council banned the BBC from televising the game, leaving those who could not attend with only updates on the first half available on BBC radio before the second half was described live to listeners.
+This remains the last cup final not to be broadcast live on television, although the game was filmed by newsreel for showing that evening in cinemas.
 The BBC instead broadcast a cricket match between Worcestershire and the touring Indians.

+In culture

+John Lennon included some of his childhood drawings on the cover of his 1974 album Walls and Bridges, including one of the winning goal in the 1952 Cup final.